 Mission Statement and Program Goals - About Us

-Our mission is to prepare students to be frontrunners in the field of criminal justice.
-Our students are guided by professors who are leaders within the field of criminal justice, in very small class settings.
+Our mission is to prepare students to be frontrunners in the field of criminal justice and public safety.
+Our students are guided by professors who are leaders within the field in very small class settings.
 This intimate and individualized setting creates an environment of collaboration, inspiration, and academic motivation.